The Brain: Broca's and Wernicke's Areas and the Circle of Willis

 Willis's discoveries were published along with other brain observations in 1664 in a book entitled Cerebri Anatome.
 The title is a Latin term meaning Anatomy of the Brain.
 At the time when Willis was alive, scientists created their publications in Latin.
 Christopher Wren created the illustrations for Cerebri Anatome.
 He is famous today for his design of St. Paul's Cathedral in London.

-In the future, scientists may well discover new information about the function of Broca's and Wernicke's areas and the circle of Willis.
+In the future, scientists may discover new facts related to the function of Broca's and Wernicke's areas and the circle of Willis.
 This will not only be interesting biologically but may also be useful in helping people recover from brain damage.
-Discovering how the brain works is fascinating and potentially very important.
+Discovering more information about how the brain works is fascinating and potentially very important.

 © 2016 Linda Crampton